Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Why Quantumness Certification Functionals?

-Expression~(\ref{eq:PDist_R_S}) connects all $S$-parametrized \ps distributions~${\tilde{\cal P}}(S)$.
+Expression~(\ref{eq:PDist_R_S}) connects all $S$-parameterized \ps distributions~${\tilde{\cal P}}(S)$.
 The~${\tilde{\cal P}}(S)$ are real-valued and with dropping values of~$S$ increasingly more smeared convolutions of $P$.
-They include as specially named cases, the ``exceedingly singular''~\cite{Cahill_PR69b} Sudarshan-Glauber $P$-distribution, as well as Wigner's distribution $W \equiv {\tilde{\cal P}}(0)$~\cite{Wigner_PR32} and Husimi's distribution $Q \equiv {\tilde{\cal P}}(-1)$~\cite{Husimi__PPMSJ40}.
-Notably, $W$ can have negative values in \ps but is a well-behaved function~\cite{Pool__JMP66} and stands out as the only distribution~${\tilde{\cal P}}(S)$ whose projections exactly give the state $\state$'s quadrature probability densities~\cite{Lvovsky_Raymer__RMP09}. $Q$ stands out as the distribution with the largest possible value of $S$ where the smearing is sufficient to guarantee that $Q(x,p) \geq 0$ throughout \ps for any quantum state $\state$.
+They include as specially named cases, the ``exceedingly singular''~\cite{Cahill_PR69b} Glauber-Sudarshan $P$-distribution, as well as Wigner's distribution $W \equiv {\tilde{\cal P}}(0)$~\cite{Wigner_PR32} and Husimi's distribution $Q \equiv {\tilde{\cal P}}(-1)$~\cite{Husimi__PPMSJ40}.
+Notably, $W$ can have negative values in \ps but is a well-behaved function~\cite{Pool__JMP66} and stands out as the only distribution~${\tilde{\cal P}}(S)$ whose projections exactly give the state $\state$'s quadrature probability densities~\cite{Lvovsky_Raymer__RMP09}. $Q$ stands out as the distribution with the largest possible value of $S$, with just sufficient smearing to guarantee that $Q(x,p) \geq 0$ throughout \ps for any quantum state $\state$. \end{widetext}